sorianom/kids-go-books/README.md

 This book was done in LaTeX, using several packages, including *Igo* for the Go diagrams, and *TikZ* for the page layout.

-Thanks to Ai Guan and to Björn Eurenius for kindly checking the draft.
+Thanks to Ai Guan, Björn Eurenius, and Florian Pein for kindly checking the draft.

 ## Distribution